Blog – Posted on Monday, Feb 04

 22. Carrie by Stephen King (1974)

 Allegedly fished out of the trash by his wife, it’s hard to believe that this classic was only the first novel published by Stephen King.
 As one of the most put-upon teenage girls in literature, the title character struggles with school bullies, a puritanical mother, and unusual (to say the least) physical changes.
 Even before it went on to become a famous film, Carrie gave early fans a glimpse of King’s greatest gifts: his ability to write sympathetic, fully fleshed characters while also delivering on the big shocks.
+(Want more King?
+Check out this list of every Stephen King novel, ranked from most popular to least popular.)

 23. Interview with the Vampire by Anne Rice (1976)